Using an annuity to help protect against taxes

 Income from an annuity can be quite efficient in terms of taxation.
 For instance, you can add a rider (for an additional cost) to have withdrawals made from both the gains and a piece of your initial principal.
 When you receive this kind of payout, the only portion that gets taxed is the gains.

 Furthermore, transfers between subaccounts are tax-free for annuities.
 For mutual funds, on the other hand, transfers may result in capital gains taxes.

 To help make the income from an annuity more tax-efficient, you can add a living benefit option (for an additional cost) to have withdrawals taken from the gains and your principal.
 When you receive this kind of payout, the only portion that gets taxed is the gains.

 Tax planning is a crucial part of retirement planning—something that all too often goes unaccounted for.
 The impact of taxes in the future is unknown; in the face of this uncertainty, a tax diversification strategy that includes an annuity can give you the confidence that you will always have income available to you.

-Take into consideration the implication of taxes on your financial future.
+Take into consideration the implication of taxes on your financial future and the future of the people for whom you are responsible.
 Learn more here (PDF) or talk to your financial advisor about strategies to make the most of your money.